-If our shares of common stock are not listed on a national securities exchange, U.S. holders of the warrants or pre-funded warrants may not be able to exercise their warrants or pre-funded warrants without compliance with applicable state securities laws and the value of your warrants may be significantly reduced.
+If our shares of common stock are not listed on a national securities exchange, U.S. holders of the warrants may not be able to exercise their warrants without compliance with applicable state securities laws and the value of your warrants may be significantly reduced.

 Our shares of common stock are currently quoted on the OTCQB.
-If our shares of common stock are not listed on a national securities exchange at the time of the completion of this offering, the exercise of the warrants or the pre-funded warrants by U.S. holders may not be exempt from state securities laws.
-As a result, depending on the state of residence of a holder of the warrants or the pre-funded warrants, a U.S. holder may not be able to exercise its warrants or pre-funded warrants unless we comply with any state securities law requirements necessary to permit such exercise or an exemption applies.
-Although we plan to use our reasonable efforts to assure that U.S. holders will be able to exercise their warrants or pre-funded warrants under applicable state securities laws if no exemption exists, there is no assurance that we will be able to do so.
-As a result, in the event that our shares of common stock are not listed on a national securities exchange at the time of the completion of this offering, your ability to exercise your warrants or pre-funded warrants may be limited.
-The value of the warrants or pre-funded warrants may be significantly reduced if U.S. holders are not able to exercise their warrants or pre-funded warrants under applicable state securities laws.
+If our shares of common stock are not listed on a national securities exchange at the time of the completion of this offering, the exercise of the warrants by U.S. holders may not be exempt from state securities laws.
+As a result, depending on the state of residence of a holder of the warrants, a U.S. holder may not be able to exercise its warrants unless we comply with any state securities law requirements necessary to permit such exercise or an exemption applies.
+Although we plan to use our reasonable efforts to assure that U.S. holders will be able to exercise their warrants under applicable state securities laws if no exemption exists, there is no assurance that we will be able to do so.
+As a result, in the event that our shares of common stock are not listed on a national securities exchange at the time of the completion of this offering, your ability to exercise your warrants may be limited.
+The value of the warrants may be significantly reduced if U.S. holders are not all to exercise their warrants under applicable state securities laws.

-There is no public market for the warrants or the pre-funded warrants to purchase our shares of common stock included in the units being offered by us in this offering.
+There is no public market for the warrants to purchase our shares of common stock included in the units being offered by us in this offering.

-There is no established public trading market for the warrants or the pre-funded warrants included in the units and pre-funded units being offered in this offering, and we do not expect a market to develop.
-In addition, we do not intend to apply to list the warrants or the pre-funded warrants on any national securities exchange or other nationally recognized trading system, including the OTCQB and The Nasdaq Capital Market.
-Without an active market, the liquidity of the warrants and the pre-funded warrants will be limited.
+There is no established public trading market for the warrants included in this offering, and we do not expect a market to develop.
+In addition, we do not intend to apply to list the warrants on any national securities exchange or other nationally recognized trading system, including the OTCQB and The Nasdaq Capital Market.
+Without an active market, the liquidity of the warrants will be limited.